 What happens if the child is unable to return home within a reasonable time?
 If DCPP take custody of a child, permanency hearings must begin within 12 months.
 These hearings require the court to decide whether the child may be able to return home in the near future and whether DCPP has made reasonable efforts to reunify the family.
 The goal is to find a permanent solution that is in the child’s best interest.

 Can I appeal DCPP findings?
 Yes.
 If DCPP has determined you committed abuse or neglect, you are entitled to review by DCPP as well as the New Jersey Office of Administrative Law.

 What happens if I cannot afford an attorney?
 Based on your finances, you may qualify to have an attorney appointed to assist you through the process.
 However, given the potential stakes of DCPP involvement, hiring an attorney experienced with challenging DCPP actions is highly recommended whenever possible.

 DCPP/DYFS wields substantial power to involve itself in family matters.
 The best chances to terminate an investigation are often at its beginning.
 If you or your family is facing an investigation by the Division, prompt consultation with an attorney should be a priority.
-If DCPP/DYFS has contacted you, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free in office consultation.
+If DCPP/DYFS has contacted you, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.